Why Live And Work In Central Wisconsin, Marshfield?

-9/10 Mid-State Technical College graduates find jobs in their field within 6 months, while we also have a 2 year college, the University of Wisconsin Marshfield/Wood county (part of the University of Stevens Point).
+9/10 Mid-State Technical College graduates find jobs in their field within 6 months, while we also have a 2 year college, the University of Wisconsin Marshfield/Wood County (part of University of Wisconsin Stevens Point).

 See more on education at the local Chamber.

 I grew up in the country side near Marshfield.
-Sometimes we simply take things for granted, which I realized once I left for college and while living abroad.
-The city, its countryside and the entirety of Wisconsin is truly is something I love, its a place I call home for both my actual family and company family.
+Sometimes we simply take things for granted, which I realized once I left for college and especially while living abroad.
+The city, its countryside and the entirety of Wisconsin is truly is something I love, its a place I call home for both my actual family and my company family.
 I personally believe that our spouses and children come first before company and careers; which is why I recognize that you might not be just evaluating applying just for the career opportunity but also for your family.
 Moving is a huge decision, which is why I want to provide you the information and insight about our region.

 I admit Wisconsin has a perception problem; when asked people comment on cheese, beer, Packers and sometimes cold weather.
 Personally, I love having 4 distinct seasons.
-And we are a lot more than cheese and beer, though we are known for those for a reason.
-Anyways, I encourage you to consider this area and apply to an open position at Hastreiter Industries.
+And we are a lot more than cheese and beer, though we are known for those for good reasons.
+I encourage you to consider this area and apply to an open position at Hastreiter Industries.
 And no, Marshfield was not founded on a marsh.
 Though the McMillan Wildlife Area does have a few marshes, it is one mile outside of town with 6,500 acres for hiking, biking, hunting, canoeing, cross-country skiing, berry picking and wildlife/bird watching .

 -Kylan Hastreiter, Vice President